About the Marketing Program

 Courses, Course Descriptions & Four-Year Plan

-The courses for this 60-hour major include such subject areas as principles of accounting, advertising, research and design, consumer behavior, public relations, finance and economics, marketing principles and strategy.
+The courses for this 53-hour major include such subject areas as principles of accounting, advertising, research and design, consumer relations, public relations, economics, marketing principles, leadership and ethics, business law and strategy.

 View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the marketing program at Spring Arbor University in the undergraduate catalog.